 2. Diarrhea - Higher moisture content and the change in ration can trigger a “loose stool.”
 The feces usually become firmer as the horse adapts to the pasture, but in some cases a horse must be confined temporarily and put on a hay-based ration to restore normal bowel function.
 In a small number of cases, a horse might require medical treatment to clear up the diarrhea.

-3. Colic - Although colic is not common in these situations, any change in the ration if done rapidly can cause excessive gas or an intestinal upset in certain horses, leading to colic.
+3. Colic - Although colic is not common in these situations, any rapid change in the ration can cause excessive gas or an intestinal upset in certain horses, leading to colic.

-4. Founder (Laminitis) - Risk of this disease is always a concern when the ration is changed abruptly, especially when going from hay-based ration to pasture.
-Even though as a group, ponies are more susceptible to laminitis from early pasturing, horses are also at risk.
+4. Laminitis (Founder) - Risk of this disease is always a concern when the ration is changed abruptly, especially when going from hay-based ration to pasture.
+Even though as a group, ponies are more susceptible to laminitis from early pastures, horses are also at risk.

 Hooves of a horse with laminitis.